There is nothing worse than jet lag.

-While gallivanting around the globe in search of new adventures is an amazing experience, jet lag is inevitable to matter what time zone you visit.
+While roaming around the globe searching for new adventures is a fantastic experience, jet lag is inevitable no matter what time zone you visit.

 Pack early and focus on getting enough sleep before you even arrive at the airport.

-While sleeping on a plane may seem like commonsense, but with cramped seating in economy, crying babies, and turbulence, sleeping on a plane can be difficult.
+While sleeping on a plane may seem like common sense, sleeping on a flight can be difficult with cramped seating in economy, crying babies, and turbulence.

 Earplugs and an eye mask can go a long way in helping you sleep on a noisy and bright plane.

-Several research studies have suggested that exercise can help with time-change adjustments and speed up your body’s return to its normal internal body clock.
+Several research studies have suggested that exercise can help with time-change adjustments and speed up your body's return to its regular internal body clock.

-One study suggests that you should try to exercise around the same time you normally would at home.
+One study suggests that you should try to exercise around the same time you usually would at home.